Micro-Stories

 Micro-Stories explore situations such as:

-• communication barriers in daily life
+• communication barriers in everyday life

 • small moments of inclusion or exclusion